feelfoundation/feel-core/docs/CONTRIBUTING.md

 ## Project License

-Every repository within FeelHQ comes with a LICENSE file.
+Every repository within feelfoundation comes with a LICENSE file.
 Please read it carefully before committing your code to one of the repositories.

 ## Help!
 I don’t want to read this whole thing, I just have a question. :mag_right: